Closed Form Word Embedding Alignment: Discussion

 \section{Discussion}

 We have provided simple, closed-form method to align word embeddings.
+Code can be found on github (\url{https://github.com/sunipa/Abs-Orientation}).
 It allows for transformations for any subset of translation, rotation, and scaling.
-These operations all preserve the intrinsic Euclidean structure which has been show to give rise to linear structures which allows for learning tasks like analogies, synonyms, and classification.
+These operations all preserve the intrinsic Euclidean structure which has been shown to give rise to linear structures which allows for learning tasks like analogies, synonyms, and classification.
 All of these operations also preserve the Euclidean distances, so it does not affect the tasks which are measured using this distance; note the scaling also scales this distance, but does not change its order.
-Our experiments indicate that the rotation is essential for a good alignment, and the scaling is needed to compare embeddings generated by different mechanisms (e.g., \GloVe and \WordToVec) but not necessarily when the data set is changed.
-Also the translation does not appear to improve alignment much, and may degrade performance especially in comparing data sets of vastly different scales, or when the origin is important to maintain, for instance in computing dot products or cosine distance.
-Hence, we advise not to translate embeddings.
+Our experiments indicate that the rotation is essential for a good alignment, and the scaling is needed to compare embeddings generated by different mechanisms (e.g., \GloVe and \WordToVec) and while helpful, not necessarily when the data set is changed.
+Also the translation provides minor but consistent improvement.

-\AO-based approaches can also weight the importance of certain vectors in the optimal alignment; future work may explore if certain weighting, say based on frequency may further improve performance.
+We also show how to explicitly optimize cosine similarity by first normalizing all words -- however, this does not perform as well as instead optimizing Euclidean distance.
+Rather we propose to weight words in the alignment by their norms, and this further improves the alignment because it emphasize the words which have more stable embeddings.

 This alignment enables new ways that word embeddings can be compared.
 This has the potential to shed light on the differences and similarity between them.
 For instance, as observed in other ways, common linear substructures are present in both \GloVe and \WordToVec, and these structures can be aligned and recovered, further indicating that it is a well-supported feature inherent to the underlying language (and dataset).
 We also show that changing the embedding mechanism has less of an effect than changing the data set, as long as that data set is meaningful.
 Unstructured noise added to the input data set appears not to have much effect, but changing from the $4.57$B token Wikipedia data set to the $840$B token Common Crawl data set has a large effect.